 18.2.3 CDA Wrapped Text Report Option

-This option requires the Imaging Document Source to provide and register an Imaging Report in a Text wrapped into a CDA Document to the Document Repository.
-For details of the transaction affected by this option, refer to RAD TF-2: 4.68.4.1.2.2.
+This option requires the Imaging Document Source to send to the Document Repository a CDA R2 document containing a Text Report.
+For details, refer to RAD TF-3: 4.68.4.1.2.2.